MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-receive-items.md

 3. In the **Qty. to Receive** field, enter the received quantity.

   > [!NOTE]
-  > If the received quantity is higher than ordered on the purchase order, per the **Quantity** field, and the supplier has been set up to allow over-receipts, then you use the **Over-Receive** field to handle the excess quantity.
+  > If the received quantity is higher than ordered on the purchase order, per the **Quantity** field, and the vendor has been set up to allow over-receipts, then you use the **Over-Receive** field to handle the excess quantity.
 For more information, see [To receive more items than ordered](warehouse-how-receive-items.md#to-receive-more-items-than-ordered).

 4. Choose the **Post** action.